pgab/subjectREplace/README.md

 subjectREplace
 ==============

-Replaces annoying AW:, WG:, SV: and so on coming from Microsoft Outlook in Apple Mail
+subjecREplace is a plug in for Apple Mail.app.
+It replaces annoying AW:, WG:, SV: and so on coming from Microsoft Outlook in Apple Mail.
+Thus long chains of Re: AW: Re: AW: can be avoided.
+Of course can u do it manually, but why?

 Install